fhdsl/Developing_WDL_Workflows/docs/04-linear-chain.md

 # Connecting multiple tasks together in a linear chain

 Now that you have a first task in a workflow up and running, the next step is to continue building out the workflow as described in our Workflow Plan:

-1.  `BwaMem` aligns the samples to the reference genome.
+1.  `BwaMem` aligns the samples to the reference genome
-2.  `MarkDuplicates` marks PCR duplicates.
+2.  `MarkDuplicates` marks PCR duplicates
-3.  `ApplyBaseRecalibrator` applies base recalibration.
+3.  `ApplyBaseRecalibrator` applies base recalibration
 4.  `Mutect2` performs somatic mutation calling.
-For this current iteration, we start with `Mutect2TumorOnly` which only uses the tumor sample.
+For this current iteration, we start with `Mutect2TumorOnly` which only uses the tumor sample
-5.  `annovar` annotates the called somatic mutations.
+5.  `annovar` annotates the called somatic mutations

 We do this via a **linear chain**, in which we feed the output of one task to the input of the next task.
 Let's see how to build a linear chain in a workflow.